Skip to main content

 Limitations

-The problem with our current approach to testing software is that it places the responsibility of identifying bugs solely on the developers writing the tests.
+A major problem with our current approach to testing software is that it places the responsibility of identifying bugs solely on the developers writing the tests.
 They must think about all the things that could go wrong if they want their tests to find all potential bugs.
-While it's possible to think about common failure cases with enough experience, it's not really feasible to consider all possible edge cases without proving the code line by line.
+While this is a skill which can be developed with experience, it requires careful analysis of the code under test and even seasoned developers can miss edge cases.

 By generating random inputs and applying them to the code being tested, property-based testing can help identify edge cases and potential issues that may not have been considered with example-based tests.
 This approach is particularly useful when dealing with complex or hard-to-reach code paths that may not be exercised with traditional testing methods.
 It also proves useful to detect unexpected issues and edge cases linked to very specific sets of inputs.